The Phantom of the Opera 1988

 Duration: ~ 2:40h

-From autumn 2020 in vienna!
+From January 2021 in vienna!
 The global smash hit musical as the opening production at the newly renovated Raimund Theater.
 The moving love story of Kim, the Vietnamese girl, and Chris, the American GI, and their fateful encounter in Vietnam is brought to life in a lavish staging with haunting music, extravagant choreography, a striking set and breath-taking technical effects.

 In Concert | Open Air

 Premiere: Thursday, 01.07.2021

 The VBW’s internationally successful production ELISABETH, penned by the crack team of Michael Kunze & Sylvester Levay, will be performed from the 1st to the 3rd of July 2021 as an exceptional concert experience in the grand forecourt of Schönbrunn Palace.

 The famous historical setting provides a unique and dignified backdrop for the concert version of the musical, which tells the dramatic and moving story of the life, loves and tribulations of Empress Elisabeth of Austria.